smarekp/NeonAnarchyChummer/README.md

 - Download the latest [Neon Anarchy Dataset](https://github.com/smarekp/NeonAnarchyChummer/releases) release.
 - Drag and drop the `customdata` folder into Chummer's install directory.
-- Open Chummer and enable Neon Anarchy House Rules under `Tools > Options > Optional Rules`.
-There is no need to change the load order.
+- Open Chummer and enable "Neon Anarchy House Rules" and "Neon Anarchy Energy Weapon Standardization" under `Tools > Options > Optional Rules`.
+- Move "Neon Anarchy House Rules" and "Neon Anarchy Energy Weapon Standardization" to the bottom of the load order using the "Decrease Load Order" button.
+There is no need to otherwise change the load order.
 - Restart Chummer and enable the Neon Anarchy sourcebook under `Tools > Options > Character Options`.
 - Restart Chummer again and you're ready to go!